10 Internet Legends About Snakes

 Source: iNaturalist user Chayant Gonsalves – CC BY 4.0

-A tale which sounds obviously fake, but raises enough doubt to possibly be true.
+An internet legend which sounds obviously fake, but raises just enough doubts to possibly be true.
 The story goes like this.
 An Indian man in Samistipur District, 90km north of Patna, was asleep in bed.
-A snake invaded his house, likely a cobra, and bit him while he dozed in a dream state.
+A snake invaded his house, most likely a cobra, and bit him while he dozed in a dream state.

 10 Copperheads hiding in fish mouths